harismexis/android-breaking-bad/README.md

 - Some libraries have been used like Retrofit, Glide, Mockito-kotlin, Dagger.
 - For emitting / observing events (eg. show error message) I use Event & EventObserver as described here: https://medium.com/androiddevelopers/livedata-with-snackbar-navigation-and-other-events-the-singleliveevent-case-ac2622673150
-- Video playback is done with the library PierfrancescoSoffritti/android-youtube-player: https://github.com/PierfrancescoSoffritti/android-youtube-player
+- Video playback is implemented using the library PierfrancescoSoffritti/android-youtube-player: https://github.com/PierfrancescoSoffritti/android-youtube-player

 ### Description: